JayWitt/AzureOperationGuide/LogAnalytics/UsefulQueries.md

 | project TimeGenerated, Resource, VMSize, OperationName
 ```
 ## List the login events for windows machines
 Use this query to search for login events on all windows computes reporting within the scope defined when the query runs.
+The following table can help to decypher what type of login it is by referencing the Login Type code in the query output.
 |Logon Type|Description|
 |------|-----|
 |2|Interactive (Logon at keyboard and screen)|